🏦Loan Details

 Can I use this loan calculator for home loans and mortgages?

 Yes.
 The calculator works for home loans, mortgages, personal loans, auto loans and business loans.
 Mortgages usually have longer tenures, so you will see a bigger total interest amount even if the rate is lower.
-Just enter your home loan details exactly as quoted by your bank and compare the EMI and total cost.
+Enter your home loan details exactly as quoted by your bank and compare the EMI and total cost.

 Is this loan calculator only for the USA?